Layer 2 VPN

 This stacking technology allows you to build a highly resilient switching system, one switch at a time.
 If you are looking at a standard access layer switch like the 3750s, consider the next-generation Catalyst 3850 series.

-The 3850 supports BYOD/mobility and offers a variety of performance and security enhancements to previous models.
-The drawback of stacking is that you can only stack several switches.
-So, if you want additional throughout, you should aim for a different design type.
+The 3850 supports BYOD/mobility and offers various performance and security enhancements compared to previous models.
+However, stacking has a drawback: You can only stack several switches.
+So, if you want more throughout, you should aim for a different design type.

 Data Center Design: Layer 2 and Layer 3 Solutions